The build or buy debate in software engineering

 - Fast deployment

 Time is a key factor when battling with the build or buy debate.
 Because you don’t need to build the software first, you can have the functionality of the software much faster.
-Usually, all it takes to get going is to install your new program and you can get stuck in.
+Usually, all it takes to get going is to install/log in to your new program and you can get stuck in.

 - Ongoing maintenance